 Find more ways to beat the heat in our Garden State Guide to Beaches and Lakes.
+And check out our Ultimate New Jersey Kids Summer Vacation Guide for tons of other dog-day activities.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.